Bearlock/ericks-blog/src/content/posts/tilt-and-task.md

 [Tilt][tilt] on the other hand, is a _totally_ different beast.
 It's a... development automation framework? `Tilt` supports `Tiltfiles` written in the Starlark dialect (a subset of Python).
 It provides _a lot_ functionality and semantics to make development easier, but it's still a little abstract to just.. talk about it.
 Lemme see if I can do better.

 `Tilt` let's you define various resources/bundles-of-work.
-It can a Docker image, Kubernetes YAML, or even a command that's running on your local machine.
-These're all defined a `Tiltfile`.
-When you `tilt up`, `Tilt` will apply all the resources defined in the `Tiltfile` (unless you specify otherwise, which is a nice escape hatch).
+It can be a Docker image, Kubernetes YAML, or even a command that's running on your local machine.
+These're all defined in a `Tiltfile`.
+When you `tilt up`, `Tilt` will apply all the resources defined therein (unless you specify otherwise, which is a nice escape hatch).

 A lot of the magic or power comes from this... control loop `Tilt` exposes.
 It'll watch any dependencies (implicit and explicit) to a bundle of work.
 For example, say that you've defined a Docker image as a resource — any changes to the `Dockerfile` will result in `Tilt` reapplying the resource, i.e, building the Docker image again.

 The magic is even more magical with K8s resources.

-Let's say you define a `deployment` that includes a Docker image and some source code as it's dependencies.
+Let's say you define a `deployment` that includes a Docker image and some source code as its dependencies.
 Any changes to _either_ will result in a full rebuild and reapplication of the `deployment` to the target Kubernetes cluster.
 It reduces the need to manually build the image, push the image to the cluster, and restart/redeploy the `deployment`.
 It's _magic_.

 Here's an example `Tiltfile`: